 *During the first quarter, late work will receive half credit.
 After the first quarter, no late work will be accepted.

-Absence/Make-up Work Policy: Students should have the same number of days that he/she was absent to make up work.
-Absent work should be submitted via email instead of Schoology.
+Absence/Make-up Work Policy: Students should have the same number of days that he/she was absent (excused due to illness) to make up work.
+Students can track along with what they’ve missed in Schoology.